Shepherds, they say, were the fools of their day,

 imperfectly ordin'ry blokes.

-nobody famous, just some ignoramuses
+They're nobody famous, just some ignoramuses

 anyone might string along—